BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 10:1 Now these are the generations of the sons of Noah, Shem, Ham, and
 Japheth: and unto them were sons born after the flood.

+10:2 The sons of Japheth; Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras.

+10:3 And the sons of Gomer; Ashkenaz, and Riphath, and Togarmah.

+10:4 And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim.

+10:5 By these were the isles of the Gentiles divided in their lands;
+every one after his tongue, after their families, in their nations.

+10:6 And the sons of Ham; Cush, and Mizraim, and Phut, and Canaan.